Bigglylate/Bigglylate/README.md

 - 👋 Hi, I’m @Bigglylate
 -  I’m interested in creating games and playing them.
 Also enjoy data visualization and analytics
-- 🌱 I’m currently learning database design and C++
+- 🌱 I’m currently learning database design and C++.
+Currently learning how to create games with Phaser.
 - Have exposure on JavaScript and PHP.

 <!---